shreeshamahat35/shreeshamahat35/README.md

 # Hello, I'm Shreesha Mahat 👋

-I'm a developer with a passion for building web apps and learning new technologies.
+I'm BIM 1st Year Student  with a passion for building web apps and learning new technologies.
 Here are some of the things I love to work on:

 - 🌱 Currently learning: Dart, Flutter
 - 🛠 Languages & Tools: C, Java,  HTML, CSS, JavaScript, Spring Boot, MySQL